cheminfo/nmrium-docs/docs/40_chemical_structure/20_fast_labelling/20_fast_labelling.md

 ## Recall an existing molecule template

 NMRium includes over 100 searchable templates that you can easily retrieve to begin drawing your chemical structure.
-Simply open the template database, search for your compound, and click <kbd>+</kbd> to add the chemical structure to the structure panel.
+Simply open the template database, search for your compound, and click <kbd>+</kbd> to add the chemical structure to the **Chemical structures** panel.

 ![Load structure from template](from-template.gif)